“He Stayed in the Picture”

 “He wasn’t like most men, though,” says Jonathon’s daughter, Cora.
 “He stayed in the picture.”
 Jonathon paid Lula child support and took the kids to live with him in the summers.
 Cora said that despite her initial anger with her parents, and him in particular, she has a lot of respect now for her father for being a responsible father.
 When she was a teenager, she went to stay with him year-round.

-Once back at home with Lula, Cora found that not only was her mother suffering from an early form of arthritis, which left her unable to get around, but that she resented Cora for abandoning her to go and live with Jonathan and thus frequently lashed out at her.
-To make matters worse, Johnny had moved to Peoria while Cora was gone, making it all the harder for Cora.
-Eventually, she graduated from high school and moved out almost immediately, having grown weary of caring for her dysfunctional parents.
+Once back at home with Lula, Cora found that not only was her mother suffering from an early form of arthritis, which left her unable to get around very easily, but that she resented Cora for abandoning her to go and live with Jonathan and thus frequently lashed out at her daughter.
+To make matters worse, Johnny had moved to Peoria while Cora was gone, making it all the harder for Cora to coexist with her mother.
+She eventually graduated from high school and moved out almost immediately, having grown weary of caring for her dysfunctional parents.
 In 1984, she got married and moved to River Forest.

 Johnathon had apparently been doing well before Johnny’s death, but after his funeral, he spiraled into grief and went back to smoking and drinking.
 He eventually had a stroke, several years later, and was hospitalized for several weeks.
 He was transferred to a nursing home, where he remains unresponsive in a semi-conscious state.
 Cora visits daily and insists that her father is aware of her presence and that he responds to her questions by opening and closing his eyes, but the staff have not yet been able to corroborate this.

 Cora is having a very hard time accepting her dad’s condition.
-Lula is still alive but not physically able to visit Jonathon due to her own health issues, but has told Cora that she isn’t really interested, anyway.
+Lula is still alive but not physically able to visit Jonathon due to her own health issues but has told Cora that she isn’t really interested, anyway.
 It has unfortunately fallen on Cora, then, to still be his only support system.
-At times, she brings her grandson with her, which seems to help her to cope with the situation.
+At times, she brings her grandson, Paul, with her, which seems to help her to cope with the situation.

 (Originally written: January 1996)